adgaudio/ietk-ret/README.md

-# IETK - Image Enhancement Toolkit
+# IETK-Ret - Image Enhancement Toolkit for Retinal Fundus Images

 A theory for image distortion due to scattering of light can be used to create a variety of image enhancement methods.